-Configure DirMaint and SMAPI
+Configure DirMaint, SMAPI and RACF

-Science is a wonderful thing if one does not have to earn one's living at it.
+"Science is a wonderful thing if one does not have to earn one's living at it."

-This chapter describes how to enable and configure DirMaint.
-If you plan to use xCAT described in Chapter 21, "xCAT" on page 331, DirMaint and SMAPI are required, so this section must be completed.
-It is important to note that once you turn DirMaint on, you can no longer edit the USER DIRECT file and use the DIRECTXA command.
+This chapter describes how to enable and configure DirMaint, SMAPI and RACF.
+If you plan to use xCAT as described in Chapter 21, "xCAT" on page 357, DirMaint and SMAPI are required, so this section must be completed.
+You may or may not choose to also include RACF.
+If you turn DirMaint on, you can no longer edit the USER DIRECT file and use the DIRECTXA command, rather, a different DirMaint interface is used.